Psychology, PHD

 Program Description

-The Department of Psychology offers courses and training leading to the doctor of philosophy (Ph.D.) in psychology, with specializations in either clinical psychology or behavior analysis.
+The Department of Psychology offers courses and training leading to the doctor of philosophy (Ph.D.) in psychology, with a specialization in clinical psychology.

 The clinical psychology program is accredited by the American Psychological Association (APA).
 Courses cover scientific areas of psychology, research methods and professional practice skills including assessment, psychotherapy, consultation and supervision.
 Supervised clinical experiences are planned throughout the curriculum.
 Practica are available at the Department of Psychology’s Center for Psychological Services and with collaborating agencies in the Milwaukee area.
 Doctoral students in the clinical psychology specialization acquire a master of science degree with a specialization in clinical psychology as they progress toward their doctoral degree.